SportRules.org

 Formula 1 rules for race-weekend arguments.

 Formula 1 rules searches spike when the sport changes format, stewarding decisions split fans, or a new technical cycle starts.
-This section begins with the 2026 regulations, then can grow into qualifying, sprint weekends, flags, safety cars, track limits, penalties, and race-control procedure.
+This section covers the 2026 regulations, fuel, ERS, power units, team radio, driver coaching, driver Super Licences, practice sessions, testing restrictions, cost cap, development limits, qualifying, sprint weekends, flags, safety cars, track limits, rejoining, unsafe driving, car weight, scrutineering, penalties, appeals, protests, disqualifications, and race-control procedure.

 Core topics